azavea/franklin/deployment/copilot/README.md

 # Use AWS Copilot CLI for Deployment

-Deployment using [AWS Copilot CLI](https://aws.github.io/copilot-cli/) is a quick and straightforward way to deploy Franklin API (using the image from `quay.io/azavea/franklin:latest`) attached by an RDS instance of the PostgreSQL DB to your AWS infrastructure.
+Deployment using [AWS Copilot CLI](https://aws.github.io/copilot-cli/) is a quick and straightforward way to deploy Franklin API attached by an RDS instance of the PostgreSQL DB to your AWS infrastructure.
 This document shows you steps of how to use this CLI to deploy your own Franklin APIs as a load-balanced web service, with some suggested configurations added in addition to the default settings.
 In the end, it willl provision an Application Load Balancer, security groups, an ECS service on Fargate to run `api` service, and attach a provisioned PostgreSQL RDS instance.
 It will add a CDN in front of the tile request endpoints as well.

 ## Prerequisites
 - [AWS Copilot CLI](https://aws.github.io/copilot-cli/docs/overview/)